ErfanRasti/arch-setup/docs/10_applications_and_packages/7_windows_on_linux.md

 4. Follow the guide to make it work.

-5. There is a nice workaround, to source user folders with `linux` folders:
+5. There is a nice workaround to source user folders with `linux` folders:

    ```
    Desktop > Properties > Location > Move: \\host.lan\Data\Desktop